albnnc/naql/lib/api/naql.registry.md

 ## Registry class

-The global registry for Naql instance.
+The global registry for the `Naql` instance.

 <b>Signature:</b>